GittyBittyLitty/OpenEPaper/Adding-an-SD-card.md

 If you build it now, you'll get an error message.
 We need to change one more thing.
-* In the storage.cpp, row 22 (at the time of writing with the 1.8 version), change 'VSPI' to 'HSPI'.
+* In the storage.cpp, row 22 (at the time of writing with the 1.8 and 1.9 version), change 'VSPI' to 'HSPI'.
 * Now upload as usual.

 For the hardware side, solder the wires.
 Format the SD card and it should work!